Ugh, the dreaded loafer blisters!

-Most solutions to prevent blistering in loafers or Sperrys involve hacking the shoes with pads or insoles.
+Most solutions to prevent heel slipping and heel blistering in loafers or Sperrys involve hacking the shoes with pads or insoles.

 Some people try using "moleskin" or band-aids or other artificial skin coverings that invariably come off with sweat.

 For our founder, none of these slip-on blister hacks ever worked, and he set out to solve the problem another way: with Skinnys bespoke orthotic-like shoe liners, specially padded in just the right places to cocoon narrow heels while maintaining an invisible ultra-low-cut contour.

 He spent 16 months with footwear consultants and designers, producing a dozen prototypes to finally find a solution to prevent heel rubbing in slip-on shoes, and this is the result:

 - 3x-thick heel cups, extra-padded with terry cloth (thickness compared to other no-show socks)

 - GripWrap™, a custom-molded 2x-thick silicone gel grip that wraps all the way around the heel cup to ensure a snug fit even on the sides of the heel (compared to other brands that only use a thin layer directly behind the heel, with nothing on the sides)